How To Clean a Cowhide Rug

 Take a clean cloth and dampen it with water.
 Gently wipe away the shampoo solution residue.

 Having a cat or dog is all fun and games until they decide to leave a urine stain on the couch or on the floor.
 What if your lovely pet leaves a smelly mark on your favourite cowhide rug?
 Here is how to proceed:

 You’ll need: white vinegar, water, sponge, baking soda, vacuum cleaner, knife

 If your child loves throwing food on the floor, or you are a little bit clumsy in the mornings when having breakfast, and you drop some food on the floor, have no fear!
 Here is a guide on how to clean food and grease off a cowhide rug:

 You’ll need: knife, eucalyptus oil, two cloths, dish soap, water

 If the stain you are dealing with is stubborn and the methods above don’t work, we recommend you to book a professional carpet cleaning service.
-In case, you’re not sure about the process of the carpet cleaning service and its cost, check out our blog post that explains it all.

 Book a rug cleaning service and let the professionals handle it!